-You will work in multidisciplinary teams to take on a series of innovation and entrepreneurial challenges.
-You will also learn about design thinking to create innovations that meet real human needs.
-This involves understanding your target audience and the issues facing them, and developing ideas for possible solutions.
-You will gain insight into the technological, social and political influences on design and innovation, drawing on case studies of success and failure to help you think about future opportunities.
+In the first teaching block you will learn about human-centred design thinking to create innovations that create value by meeting real human needs.
+This involves understanding your target audience and the issues facing them and developing and testing ideas for possible solutions.
+You will gain insight into the technological, social, and political influences on design and innovation, drawing on case studies of success and failure to help you think about future opportunities.

-In your final project over the summer, you will work in teams to pull together all you have learned to create an innovative product or service, or a social innovation.
+In your final project over the summer, you will pull together all you have learned to create an innovative product or service as an entrepreneurial or innovative new venture.

 Visit our programme catalogue for full details of the structure and unit content for our MSc in Innovation and Entrepreneurship.

 To be considered for admission to this programme, applicants are required to hold/achieve a minimum of an upper second-class honours degree (or international equivalent) in any discipline.
 Non-traditional qualifications/routes will also be considered.